You will need a pair of wire cutters for a clean cut and a rounded object to wrap this mallable wire around.

 Twist the wire down far enough to give you a stem to insert into the wet foam of the bouquet holder.

 I also curved each rounded oval backwards slightly, again using the side of the soup can.
-Now the ovals bend backards, creating a nice curved effect after inserted into the bouquet holder.
+Now the ovals bend backwards, creating a nice curved effect after inserted into the bouquet holder.

 You can either space the ovals apart evenly or overlap them slightly for a blended effect.